shereedietel/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, always strive to write clear, concise, and maintainable code.
 Remember that code is read more often than it is written.
 Optimize for readability, minimize complexity, and embrace modularity to create resilient systems that stand the test of time."

 This quote emphasizes the importance of simplicity in coding.
 It suggests that a truly skilled programmer can solve complex problems with elegantly simple solutions.
 Writing clean, straightforward code not only makes your work easier to understand and debug but also enhances collaboration, reduces errors, and improves scalability and efficiency of applications over the long term.

+# 2024-02-10
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying real bottlenecks.
+Remember that simplicity, clarity, and correctness are key virtues in software development."

+In essence, it's crucial to avoid over-engineering or optimizing your code too early in the development process without data to support the need for optimization.
+Ensuring code quality, readability, and functionality should take precedence over premature optimizations that can often introduce unnecessary complexity and bugs.